YunYouJun/star-markdown-css/README.md

 yarn
 # start dev
 yarn start
+# or
+# yarn dev
 # You can see in http://localhost:2333
-# Or modify port config in gulpfile.js 'browser-sync'
+# Custom port in gulpfile.js about 'browser-sync'
 ```

 ## Intend

 - [ ] Auto Release
 - [ ] Add KLK Style (Pure & Blood)
+- [ ] Use Vue Demo

 ## Thanks